With a wider awareness of what’s going on in your business, you will be surprised less often.

 Speak to customer Services

-They are on the front line of dealing with customers and have rich insights into the challenges customers face.
-They have relationships with customer and they are dealing with incoming challenges all the time.
-Help them and they will help you.
-Help them and you will improve the lives of the customer’s too.
+Customer service teams are on the front line of the business dealing with customers.
+They have rich insights into the challenges customers face.
+They have relationships with customers and are dealing with incoming challenges all the time.

 Speak to Sales or Account Managers